Skip to content

 │ │ └── clear Clear memory for a configured agent

-│ ├── get Get a project by id
+│ ├── show Show a single interaction by id

 ├── queue Inspect and mutate the daemon dispatch queue